modelcontextstandard/docs/docs/Specification/1_MCS_Motivation_Overview/MCS_Motivation_Overview.md

 sidebar_position: 1
 ---

+**Key Insight:** MCS recognizes that successful LLM integration is not about building new protocols or frameworks, but about standardizing how we describe and execute the bridge between an LLM's text output and existing systems.
+The effectiveness of any integration ultimately depends on the model's capabilities and the quality of prompts, not the complexity of the tooling.

 # 1 · MCS Motivation Overview

 LLMs are token predictors.
 They consume and produce sequences of tokens that are rendered as text via a tokenizer.
 This means text is the only interface an LLM has to interact with its environment.
 It cannot execute anything directly.